 - Avoid stigmatizing the wearing of face coverings.

 - Cover coughs and sneezes, especially when you’re not wearing a face covering.
 Use a tissue or the inside of your elbow.

 - Remember to wash your hands after you remove your face covering.

 - Discard used disposable face coverings in the regular trash.

 Review Environmental Health and Safety’s guidelines for the safe use and cleaning of face coverings.

 Face shields are not required for general use but provide added protection when combined with a face covering.
 Face shields can be especially helpful in environments where the risk of exposure to droplets, splashes, or sprays to the face is increased.
 A shield protects the entire face, is easy to clean, and prevents the person wearing it from touching their face.

 If you wear a shield, remember that it should be worn in addition to a face covering and in combination with social distancing, handwashing, and other hygiene practices.

 Review Environmental Health and Safety’s guidelines for safe use and cleaning of face shields.

-The university will provide face shields for faculty, staff, and students upon request.
+The university is providing face shields for faculty, staff, and students upon request.